solana-foundation/solana-improvement-documents/proposals/0130-dynamic-block-limits.md

 ## Impact

-**Validators**: Will benefit from more consistent network performance and potentially higher throughput during peak times.
-Revenue capacity will increase naturally with better hardware, incentivizing validators to upgrade collectively.
+**Validators**: Revenue capacity will increase naturally with better hardware, incentivizing validators to upgrade collectively.
+The lowest performing validators will eventually be forced toward better hardware and more bandwidth.

 **Core Contributors**: Need to consider implications on network stability and performance monitoring.